MoumitaG1881/Internship-Tasks/README.md

 Fine tune an LSTM based NMT Model\
 #Brief Introduction:\
  Neural machine translation (NMT) uses Deep learning (DL) to translate text from one language to another.
 It is a powerful state-of-art language translation.
-In this task, a LSTM-based NMT model is built to translate the text from one to another language.
+In this task, an LSTM-based NMT model is built to translate the text from one to another language.
 Data Source: 'Tab-delimited Bilingual Sentence Pairs' (English to French) from ManyThings.org.\
 Steps:\
 A. Load Data\